seinecle/blog/_posts/2023-07-17-nocodefunctions-second-anniversary.md

 Every programming language has their packages and their paltform to distribute them.
 [RubyGems](https://www.ruby-lang.org/en/libraries/) for Ruby, [npm](https://www.npmjs.com/) for Javascript, the [CRAN](https://cran.r-project.org/) for R,  ... and [Maven Central](https://central.sonatype.com/) for Java.

-It is just the beginning, and documentation is severly lacking, but it is know possible for any developer to rely on the following packages that were developed for nocodefunctions:
+It is just the beginning, and documentation is severly lacking, but it is now possible for any developer to rely on the following packages that were developed for nocodefunctions:

 - [umigon-tokenizer](https://central.sonatype.com/artifact/net.clementlevallois.functions/umigon-tokenizer), to tokenize a text.
 - [umigon-ngram-ops](https://central.sonatype.com/artifact/net.clementlevallois.functions/umigon-ngram-ops), to add ngrams to the words of a text.
 - [umigon-model](https://central.sonatype.com/artifact/net.clementlevallois.functions/umigon-model), which contains the data structures to describe a text and analyze it further.
 - [umigon-lemmatizer-lightweight](https://central.sonatype.com/artifact/net.clementlevallois.functions/umigon-lemmatizer-lightweight), which is a fast and light lemmatizer for English, Spanish and French.
-- [umigon-stopwords](https://central.sonatype.com/artifact/net.clementlevallois.functions/umigon-stopwords) which provides lists of stopwords in a dozen of languages **and methods to evaluate whether an ngram containing a stopword is itself a stopword.
+- [umigon-stopwords](https://central.sonatype.com/artifact/net.clementlevallois.functions/umigon-stopwords) which provides lists of stopwords in a dozen of languages **and methods to evaluate whether an ngram containing a stopword is itself a stopword**.
 Also contains lists of stopwords for academic types of discourses, both in English and French.
 - [utils-core](https://central.sonatype.com/artifact/net.clementlevallois.utils/utils-core), a set of helper methods.
 Two I keep using: an implementation of a [Multiset](https://github.com/seinecle/Utils/blob/main/src/main/java/net/clementlevallois/utils/Multiset.java) (no need of Guava for that...), and a [Clock](https://github.com/seinecle/Utils/blob/main/src/main/java/net/clementlevallois/utils/Clock.java) to compute elapsed time in a convenient way.

 Nocodefunctions now relies on these packages and I keep evolving them as the application grows.
 I would like to thank [Maciej Walkowiak](https://twitter.com/maciejwalkowiak) whose [tutorial on how to publish a package on Maven Central](https://maciejwalkowiak.com/blog/guide-java-publish-to-maven-central/) allowed me to do it - and making it very painless.
 Also thanks to [JReleaser](https://jreleaser.org/) which is the tool doing the actual lifting.